Technigo/project-guess-who/README.md

 # Project Name

-Guess-who-project.
+A javacsript project build on the game "Guess Who".

-Adding stuff to the guess-who-project to make it work, by -using Arrays in JavaScript, forEach-loops objects closures and scope in JavaScript.
+I used Arrays in JavaScript, forEach-loops objects closures and scope.

 ## The problem
-Time was my problem.

 If I hade more time i would use my own pictures.

 ## View it live